 Lydia Vandenbergh was born in August 1737.
 She was the daughter of Albany residents Gerrit C. and Margarita Van Vechten Vandenbergh.
 She was a middle child in the large family of a third ward wagonner and office holder.
 After a while, her parents moved their home to a farm in the manor.

 Lydia Vandenbergh Ryckman lost her husband at the beginning of 1811.
 Over the next two decades, city directories identified her as the head of Albany homes at 27 Green Street and at other locations on the South side of Albany.
 The Albany census for 1820 listed her and two other older adults in her Southside home.
 In 1827, her son, Wilhelmus Ryckman, also lived at her address.
-Born in 1737, widow Lydia had lived into her nineties and died sometime after 1830.